GerritCodeReview/plugins_rabbitmq/README.md

 Synopsis
 ----------------------

-This is Gerrit plugin.

-This can publish gerrit events to message queue provided by RabbitMQ.
+Publish gerrit stream events to a RabbitMQ queue.
-Published events are the same as Gerrit stream evnets.

-This plugin works on Gerrit 2.8 - 2.13.
+This plugin works with any version of Gerrit starting from v2.8.

 Environments
 ---------------------